 We reinterpret $i$ as a predefined look-back distance, trading off accuracy and computational efficiency.

-These approximations actually combine to give $\vec{w}_{i} = \vec{w}^{*}$ for all $i$, which is initially inaccurate, but as training proceeds we would expect it to become more correct.
+The combination of these approximations implies $\vec{w}_{i} = \vec{w}^{*}$ for all $i$, which is initially inaccurate, but which we would expect to become more correct as training proceeds.
 In mitigation, we perform several weight updates prior to each hyperparameter update.
 This means derivatives in earlier terms of the series of \eqref{eq:BestResponseApproximation} (which are likely the largest, dominant terms) are evaluated at weights closer to $\vec{w}^*$, therefore making the summation more accurate.
 In Section~\ref{sec:Experiments}, we show that the approximations described here result in an algorithm that is both practical and effective.

-Our approximate result \eqref{eq:BestResponseApproximation} combines the general weight update of \citet{majumderLearningLearningRate2019} with the overall approach and constant-weight assumption of \citet{lorraineOptimizingMillionsHyperparameters2019}.
+Our approximate result \eqref{eq:BestResponseApproximation} combines the general weight update of \citet{majumderLearningLearningRate2019} with the overall approach and constant-weight assumption of \citet{lorraineOptimizingMillionsHyperparameters2020}.
 The latter empirically show that an approximation similar to \eqref{eq:BestResponseApproximation} leads to a directionally-accurate approximate hypergradient; we illustrate the approximate updates from our derivations in Figure~\ref{fig:SummaryFigure} (by \approxhpupdate).